 The people closest to me: my friends and family who know me, and keep me honest and grounded.

 What form do you like your applause to come in?
-Double taps, five star ratings, standing ovations, or texts from your nearest & dearest?
+Double taps, five star reviews, standing ovations, or texts from your nearest & dearest?

 Actions speak louder than words.
 Change or outcomes as a result of my involvement and influence are the best type of applause.